Animadversio/Animadversio.github.io/_portfolio/Texas-Holdem-AI.md

 ## Motivation

+Texas Hold'em is a game of probability and calculation.
+Sometimes, we feel playing it with human mind is too inefficient and learning the strategy is too slow or costly.
+Thus I'd like to develop an artificial intelligent system that plays the game and we human and the system can learn from each other.
+Human can learn to estimate the probability better and counter our biases, the system may learn how to approximate many intuitive strategy in human.
+By this we may find the probabilistic foundation of strategy in human players (e.g. bluffing early raising etc. ).

 ![Img From https://www.instructables.com/Learn-To-Play-Poker---Texas-Hold-Em-aka-Texas-Ho/](..\assets\img\portfolio\PokerRanking.png)

-## Conceptualize Texas Hold'em

-Texas Hold'em is a game of probability and calculation.